EricStG/esg.dev/src/hugo/content/posts/introduction-to-action-constraints.md

 ## Action Contraint Attribute

-ASP.NET Core has an attribute called [`IActionConstraint`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.actionconstraints.iactionconstraint?f1url=https%3A%2F%2Fmsdn.microsoft.com%2Fquery%2Fdev16.query%3FappId%3DDev16IDEF1%26l%3DEN-US%26k%3Dk(Microsoft.AspNetCore.Mvc.ActionConstraints.IActionConstraint);k(DevLang-csharp)%26rd%3Dtrue&view=aspnetcore-3.0) which has only 2 members:
+ASP.NET Core has an interface called [`IActionConstraint`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.actionconstraints.iactionconstraint?f1url=https%3A%2F%2Fmsdn.microsoft.com%2Fquery%2Fdev16.query%3FappId%3DDev16IDEF1%26l%3DEN-US%26k%3Dk(Microsoft.AspNetCore.Mvc.ActionConstraints.IActionConstraint);k(DevLang-csharp)%26rd%3Dtrue&view=aspnetcore-3.0) that can be implemented by an `Attribute` class, which has only 2 members:
 - `Order`, which will determine what order your constraint will be evaluated on (lowest number first)
 - `Accept(ActionConstraintContext)`, which needs to return a boolean that will tell the framework whether to use this route